 Welcome!
-This page is for book bloggers and book clubs!
+This page is for book reviewers, bloggers and book clubs!
 If your book club is virtual, please indicate that in your email.
 We will only be able to send print copies to book clubs that meet in person but we will accommodate online clubs with eBook links whenever possible.
-Please contact us with the name of your blog and/or club, the number of members, which book you'd like (currently there are three to choose from) and which month you plan to read it.
+Reviewers please contact us with the name of your publication, or if you are with a blog and/or club, the number of members, which book you'd like (currently there are three to choose from) and which month you plan to read it.
 Please also indicate where you/your members review.
 For example, if they review on Amazon or GoodReads please indicate that in your email.
 Our expectation is that by receiving a free copy, bloggers will share reviews on their blog and book club members will share their reviews on review sites like Amazon and GoodReads.

 NEXT DOOR is collection of thirteen short stories - twelve twisted tales and one true story.
 In King of Cape Cod, a child finds a treasure on a beach, inviting tragedy into his family.
 La Strega Ragna gives a new twist on an old recipe, while To the Mountaintop and Archives will have you rethinking your outdoor activities.
 Shimmer explores cultish devotion, while Chat Box, Drill, Mote and Ink offer a glimpse into the hidden lives of ordinary people in your neighborhood.
 When Horses Cry visits a haunted city, and Moo visits the end of the world.
 Cul de Sac is a suburban nightmare, and the little girl in The Deep End of the Pool is not at all what she seems.
 The thirteen stories NEXT DOOR make one very unsettling place to visit, and just might make you wonder about your neighbors.